 I really don't want to take all of the fun out of it, but you may want to take just a second to figure out why you're interested in play cameras.
 Are you buying a gift to spark a child's interest in photography?

+Important tip on choosing the right toy camera for your child: Make it comfortable for them to hold based on the size of their hands.
 Consumer Reports had 30 young photographers test some kid cameras.
-Although this is just a teaser video, it may give you some ideas on how kids may benefit from using them.
+Although this is just a teaser video for Consumer Reports, it will give you some ideas on how kids may benefit from using them.

 Let's be realistic, these cameras aren't designed or made to take the highest quality photographs.
 They're made for kids to have fun, learn a few things, and withstand bumps and drops that can happen when handled by young, inexperienced hands.